Four Key Metrics in Google Analytics to Know About

 If you run a website, you should know about and be using the free Google Analytics tool.
-With Analytics, you can measure a number of key metrics to really understand how the people out in Internet world are interacting with and finding your website.
+With Analytics, you can measure a number of key metrics to really understand how your web visitors are interacting with and finding your website.

 1. Bounce Rate

 This doesn’t have anything to do with trampolines, but it does help you understand how many users ‘bounce’ from your site without stopping.
 Google Analytics defines a bounce as ‘a single-page session on your site.’
 Your website’s Bounce Rate is represented as a percentage of people who visit one page on your site and then leave rather than visiting a second page.
 You can see the rate for your entire site, and by page, so you can really understand what pages are less sticky for your audience.

 A high bounce rate isn’t always a bad thing.
 For example, if the visitor was looking for specific information and found exactly what he needed on that one page.
 However, if people too often find your site and then leave immediately, you may have an issue.

 If you think your bounce rate is too high, it’s important to have a clear path or ‘next step’ for users to take from your key pages.
 Does it make sense for them to make a purchase immediately, visit another page for more information, or contact you?
 That call to action, or CTA needs to stand out on your page.
 And your content has to be valuable enough for them to stick around long enough to take the next step.
 We’ve got some tips to help you reduce your bounce rate if that is your goal.

 It goes without saying that you want your web visitor count to increase over time.
 But have you stopped to consider where the traffic is coming from?
 Use the options under Acquisition to help you do just that.